tokenanalyst/slate/source/includes/_ethminerstats.md

 | block_reward                 | _decimal_ | The total amount of block rewards earned by a given miner on this date.
 Denominated in ETH. |
 | block_reward_usd             | _decimal_ | _block_reward_ \* _price_usd_                                                            |

-## Miners to Exchanges Full Historical Flows
+## ETH Miners to Exchanges Full Historical Flows

 This endpoint returns the full historical flows of ETH from miners _to_ exchanges that we have labelled.